On This Page

 The anesthesiologist will explain how we use anesthesia and pain medicines during surgery.

 Right before surgery, the neurosurgeon marks the place on the patient’s body where an incision will be made.
 Patients are then put to sleep using anesthesia inhaled through a mask or through an intravenous (IV) tube.
 After the patient is asleep, we insert a breathing tube.
-If we haven’t placed an IV tube yet, we do that now.
+If we haven’t placed an IV tube yet, we'll do that as well.
 Patients receive anesthesia and fluids through the IV tube during and after the surgery.
 Our staff monitors breathing throughout the surgery.

 The neurosurgeon makes an incision low in the patient’s back and opens up the spinal canal.
 Through that space, the surgeon can access the sensory nerve roots that carry messages from the central nervous system to the muscles.